redox-os/book/src/porting-applications.md

 ### GNU Autotools configuration script

-Sometimes the application tarball or repository is lacking the `configure` script or it need to be recreated for dynamic linking, so you will need to generate this script.
+Sometimes the application tarball or repository is lacking the `configure` script or it needs to be recreated for dynamic linking, so you will need to generate this script.

 - Add the following code below the `[source]` section